How to Install VMware Workstation Player on Debian 9

 1. Install Required Packages

-Open your terminal update the packages list and install the build essential by running:
+Open your terminal update the packages list and install the build dependencies by running:

 2. Download VMware Workstation Player

-Once the download is completed make the installation file executable:
+Once the download is completed make the installation file executable by issuing the following

 chmod +x getplayer-linux